trys10studios/ios-module-project-protocols/README.md

     * Ends in a tie, something like, "Round ends in a tie with 3 of clubs."
     * Player 1 wins with a higher card, e.g. "Player 1 wins with 8 of hearts."
     * Player 2 wins with a higher card, e.g. "Player 2 wins with king of diamonds."
+    * As an **optional stretch goal**, you could also check if the card has the same rank but not the same suit.
 20. Create a class called `CardGameTracker` that conforms to the `CardGameDelegate` protocol.
 Implement the two required functions: `gameDidStart` and `game(player1DidDraw:player2DidDraw)`.
 Model `gameDidStart` after the same method in the guided project from today.
 As for the other method, have it print a message like the following:
     * "Player 1 drew a 6 of hearts, player 2 drew a jack of spades."
 21. Time to test all the types you've created.
 Create an instance of the `HighLow` class.
 Set the `delegate` property of that object to an instance of `CardGameTracker`.
 Lastly, call the `play()` method on the game object.
 It should print out to the console something that looks similar to the following: